Get all the latest data for Tyrol

 What is the 10-year property price prediction for Tyrol as of 2026?

-This translates to a projected average annual appreciation rate of roughly 3% to 5% per year over the next decade in Tyrol.
+This means the projected average annual appreciation rate for Tyrol residential property is roughly 4% to 5% over the next decade.

 What long-term economic factors will shape property prices in Tyrol?